Burswood Park is centrally located just minutes from Perth city on Great Eastern Highway.

 A second train station, Stadium Station, is located to the far north of Burswood Park, though it is recommended that park visitors instead use Burswood Station for best access to the main picnic areas and river foreshore.

-A bus stop is located near Resort Drive and Bolton Avenue for visitors travelling east on Great Eastern Highway.
+A bus stop is located near Resort Drive, and another near Bolton Avenue for visitors travelling east on Great Eastern Highway.

 Public transport routes and timetables are available on the Transperth website.